TeroKeso/mkdocs-material-q-hamk/docs/learn/Documentation.md

 ### 7.4 [deprioritized] Switch to 'system preference' beside the dual dark / light

 ???+ note "documentation"
-    - <a href='https://squidfunk.github.io/mkdocs-material/setup/changing-the-colors/#automatic-light-dark-mode' target='_blank'>MkDocs-material Automatic light / dark mode</a>
+    - MkDocs-material <a href='https://squidfunk.github.io/mkdocs-material/setup/changing-the-colors/#automatic-light-dark-mode' target='_blank'>Automatic light / dark mode</a>

 Example of page using this:
 - <a href='https://squidfunk.github.io/mkdocs-material/' target='_blank'>material for MkDocs</a>